 School of International Service

-Dr. Wanda Wigfall-Williams has negotiated with terrorists, facilitated dialogues and focus groups with paramilitary groups, and worked to develop anti-human trafficking campaigns in Eastern Europe and Asia.
+Dr. Wanda Wigfall-Williams has negotiated with terrorists, and facilitated dialogues with paramilitary groups.
+She has developed counter-trafficking campaigns in Eastern Europe, Asia, and West Africa.

-She has taught at George Mason University in the Institute for Conflict Analysis and Resolution and at Columbia College presenting graduate courses in conflict management, mitigation and reconciliation strategies.
-She also has lectured at Queens University in Belfast, Northern Ireland.
+She has taught graduate-level course at George Mason University's School for Conflict Analysis and Resolution, and at Columbia College.
+Dr. Wigfall-Williams' academic interest areas are intercultural and international communication, identity issues related to race, ethnicity, and gender; and conflict analysis, management, and reconciliation strategies.
+She also has lectured at the University of Ulster and Queens University in Belfast, Northern Ireland.

-As the first American named a Tip O’Neill Peace Fellow, Dr. Wigfall-Williams conducted extensive field research examining identity negotiation strategies within the context of cross-cultural marriages in the divided society of Northern Ireland.
-Her expertise in program planning, implementation and evaluation for entities such as the U.S. Agency for International Development and the U.S. Centers for Disease Control and Prevention has encompassed issues related to identity, gender equity, sectarianism, and reconciliation.
+As the first American named a Tip O’Neill Peace Fellow, Dr. Wigfall-Williams conducted extensive field research examining identity negotiation strategies within the context of mixed-tradition marriages in Northern Ireland's divided society.
+She has extensive experience in program planning, implementation and evaluation for public and private sector organizations such as the United States Agency for International Development, the Centers for Disease Control and Prevention, and the Center for Substance Abuse and Prevention.

 - DOWNLOAD FULL BIO (PDF)